 Children love books.
 They love stories filled with adventures and things that spark their imagination.

-Exposing your child to books and stories every single day is the number one way to encourage your child to love reading and develop their literacy skills.
+Exposing children to books and stories every single day is the number one way to encourage them to love reading and develop their literacy skills.

 2. Building Puzzles

-Try and find opportunities at home to let your children build puzzles frequently.
+Try and find opportunities to let children build puzzles frequently.
 They are good for brain development.

-Puzzles develop children’s fine motor skills, teach them to solve problems, develop a child’s visual perception (important for reading), develop early mathematical skills and much more.
+Puzzles develop children’s fine motor skills, visual perception (important for reading), early mathematical skills, ability to solve problems, and much more.

 This allows a child to feel great satisfaction and a sense of achievement and success – which is very good for overall confidence.